backstage/backstage/docs/features/software-templates/writing-templates.md

 }
 ```

-Note, that addtional template global functions are currently not supported in `fetch:template` (see #25445).
+Note that additional template global functions are currently not supported in `fetch:template` (see #25445).

 ## Template Editor